normanzb/Size/README.md

 Size is packed as AMD module by default, so if you have AMD loader enabled in your environment you will be able to load it with a simple `require(['path to Size'])` call.

-If you happen to be no AMD loader enabled, then you may want to embed a small piece of amd shim (https://github.com/normanzb/amdshim) or simply copy paste the code as it is fairly small.
+If there happen to be no AMD loader, then you may want to embed a small piece of amd shim (https://github.com/normanzb/amdshim) or simply copy paste the code as it is fairly small.

 API
 ===